-One of my most recent projects was an attempt to connect myself more to the justified belief that every bit of organic matter stems from one consciousness.
-This process was examined through a kinegram animation, the film shows the process of cells within beating life.
-The viewer must watch linearly as well as through.
-By backing away the viewer is able to change their perspective in order to see the animation movements and image formation, while needing to look closely to see the beating metronome that collides within the present moment.
+One of my most recent projects was an attempt to connect myself to the idea that every bit of organic matter stems from one consciousness.This process was examined through a kinegram animation.The animation visualizes the process of cells and rhythm within a living system.
+The piece requires active viewing where the viewer must watch linearly as well as through.
+By moving backward and creating distance, the viewer is able to change their perspective.
+The animated shapes become alive.
+By moving forward, closer to the animation, the viewer is able to see the beating metronome that collides with structure and pulse at the same time.

 Back to Top